thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   Hen's Parties are totally our thing!
 We love them and, well,...they love us... (blush).
-Its a mutual admiration kind of situation and we couldn't think of any place we'd rather be :-).
+Its a mutual admiration kind of situation and we love nothing more than making our lovely hens happy on their special day!

   Any style, any vibe the choice is yours, we don't bring pre-prescribed ideas